ENVIRONMENT

 It is therefore necessary to significantly reduce the resource intensity of our buildings, if we want this growth to be compatible with the planet.
 This implies acting voluntarily both when buildings are designed and at the end of their life to ensure the waste is properly reused or recycled, and also throughout the entire life of buildings to maximise their use.
 Sustainable construction is a major worldwide trend.

 The preservation of natural resources is a major societal challenge, especially for the construction sector, which is a major consumer of raw materials and energy.
-PAM Building evacuation systems are a responsible and sustainable choice, respectful of natural resources and people.
+Pam Building evacuation systems are a responsible and sustainable choice, respectful of natural resources and people.

-PAM Building's achievements
+Pam Building's achievements

 Focus on water: recent renovation of our water recovery basin in Bayard’s plant.